DrThomasAger/smile/README.md

 Topic (; replace with your topic.
 Semiotics and communication eroding boundary of separation between intelligences

-Write multiple comprehensive, lengthy paragraphs using positive, rigorous , quiet clarity, for 14 year old reading level - [! with no questions !]
+Style [= Write multiple comprehensive, lengthy paragraphs using positive, rigorous , quiet clarity, for 14 year old reading level - [! with no questions !]

 ) End Role & nametag definition :)
 ```

+Try changing the topic.

 ## Section Examples